• Skip to primary navigation

 Here are some useful notes on the ingredients.

 • Powdered sugar- Powdered sugar gives the cookies their soft, melt in your mouth texture.
 Powdered sugar is sometimes called confectioners’ sugar or icing sugar.
-They are all the same thing.

 • Chocolate chips- I use mini semisweet chocolate chips.
+I wouldn’t recommend regular sized chocolate chips.
+They are big and make the cookies harder to cut out.

 • Halloween sprinkles- Halloween colored sprinkles make these cookies festive and colorful!